pterayan/ausjdocs-analysis/README.md

 * Identifying communication patterns and misconceptions
 * Providing junior pharmacists or trainees insight into common themes discussed by junior doctors
 * Supporting ongoing education and practice improvement

----

-If you want, I can also generate:

 * A more academic version
 * A GitHub Pages version instead of Netlify